Jamesun875/Project5/README.md

 ## Account.java
-*Account class
 - Controls the system's log in, sign up, and account managements
-- When the account class is called it will reads two files containing sellers' and customers' account info including the username, password, and all file locations related to them.
-Signing up an account will let the account class write a line to their countering file to record their username, passwordm and file locations.
-The only difference between the seller and customer account file is seller contains more column of approved appointment file location
+- When the account class is called, it will read two files containing the account info of both sellers and customers.
+- Account info includes the username, password, and all file locations related to them.
+- Signing up for an account will let the account class write a line to their countering file to record their username, password and file locations.
+- The difference between the seller and customer account file is that the seller account file contains more columns of approved appointment file locations while the custotmer account file doesn't.

 *Seller account file format: